-For some destinations, natural wonders like the aurora borealis or Old Faithful might draw visitors.
+For some destinations, natural wonders like the aurora borealis or Old Faithful might be what draws visitors from far and wide.
 However, we like to do things differently on the Oregon Coast.
-The natural feature that draws visitors to our region is winter storms.
-Check out some of the best places to go to watch winter storms on the Oregon Coast, as well as what makes them such a wonderful sight to behold.
+The natural feature that brings guests to our stretch of coastline is winter storms.
+If you’re interested in witnessing this marvel of the sea and sky, check out some of the best places to watch winter storms on the Oregon Coast.
 Plus, get a preview of where to find the best rental homes in the area.

 Come and Watch Winter Storms on the Oregon Coast